JeffTerrell/Currency-Exchanger/README.md

 * Sign up for an API Key here: https://www.exchangerate-api.com/docs/overview.
 To get started, click the "Get Free Key" blue button in the top right corner of the screen.
 * From a terminal, navigate to a directory of your choosing and use the "Git clone" command to copy the repository from this address (https://github.com/JeffTerrell/Currency-Exchanger).
 * Navigate to the main level of the cloned directory on your local machine.
-* From a terminal, type the following command, "npm install" to install needed plug-ins and packages for local environment to be created.
+* From a terminal, type the following command, "npm install" to install needed plug-ins and packages for the local environment to be created.
-* Create a .env file in the main level of your directory and add your API Key to the file (ex: API_KEY=your-api-key).
+* Create a .env file in the main level of your directory and add your API Key to the file on line 1.
+This format must be used for the API call to work correctly (ex: API_KEY=your-api-key).
 * To open the application, from a terminal type the following command, "npm run start".
 This will launch a window or tab in your web browser.
 * The webpage has two drop down menus for currencies and an input box for a user specified amount.
 The application requires information from the user for all 3 inputs.